 The only requirement on users of CCTV is to conform to their public declaration.
 So, in general, as long as you remove images in the time that you say you will, you are in compliance.
 If a business states that they will store surveillance for 10 years, they are allowed to do so.

 The pressure of storage space is one that is only likely to increase within business’ over coming years with the constant need to increase storage.
 By configuring your surveillance system, you can save on storage requirements.
 This is the first simple step on the road to cutting costs and make a smaller storage solution work for you.

 The other common complaint is the need for the biggest possible processor.
 But while you may invest in a NAS with the largest processor your money can buy, you won’t necessarily be using that within your surveillance platform.
 Fortunately, AXIS IP surveillance have set a pretty robust compression standard H.264, known simply, as Zipstream.
 During testing AXIS were able to generate 50% fewer bits per second which in hand reduced the strain during processing.
 You may think that this would only reduce the audio and video quality, wrong.

 Buffalo and AXIS work hand in hand, like pen and paper.
 Together they make a formidable surveillance solution and with minor adjustments to your configuration, the small business’ need not fear a huge hit in their spending and can benefit from Buffalo TeraStation.

-So if a NAS upgrade is on your to do list, why not checkout Buffalo and get your solution setup right first time.
+So if a NAS upgrade is on your to-do list, why not check out Buffalo and get your solution setup right the first time.